pananton/busrpc-dev/README.md

 This command never outputs protobuf built-in files.
 For example, if one of the FILES imports *google.protobuf.any*, it still will not be included in the command output.

+RESULT

+Returns 0 if no protobuf parsing errors occurred, non-zero otherwise.

 ## `version`

 SYNOPSIS